Anit-VEGF treat and extend

 - After a number of injections with a 12 week interval, usually about 3, injections may be stopped but OCT monitoring continued for about 6 months.

-- But some CNV respond exceptionally well, such as those in myopes, here three injections with a one month gap may be enough, though after the three injections, monthly OCTs are needed to confirm the condition stays dry.
+- But some CNV respond exceptionally well, such as those in myopes (1-3 injections in most cases), peripapillary CNV, (3 injections 80%).
+After the (1-3) injections, monthly OCTs are needed to confirm the condition stays dry.

 - Even after one year of a 'dry' appearance, 25% of patients will notice a recurrence in the next 12 months.
 BJO 16

-- At a recent meeting: discharge after 9 months of being 'dry', that is no leakage or activity.
+- At a recent meeting: discharge after 12 months (with injetions during this period) of being 'dry', that is no leakage or activity, treatment can be stopped.
+Another year of observation will be needed to check the condition remains dry.
+Reuccrence after this is 10% /year